Showing off your grades and trophies in a balanced manner, not too proud and surely not arrogant, is easy.

 A small reference to your academic achievement is more than sufficient to pique the interviewers' interest.
 They are likely to relook at your resume if they need more info to connect the dots and when they do, they'll realise!

 Wow!
 A 4.0 national swimmer, insta-influencer applying for an entry level job?
-Impressive! (haha, I am exaggerating.
-To a similar effect but not so intense!
+Impressive!
+(We are exaggerating.
+Use to a similar effect but not so intense!)

 Overall, the key is to balance pride in your achievements with humility.
 Don't be arrogant, but don't be afraid to show off your successes in a confident and convincing way.
 With these tips in mind, you'll be sure to make a great impression during your next interview.